aniketpandey2912/Vue-Tutorials/e-store/README.md

   - Visit 'docs' for more detials : [https://firebase.google.com/docs/]

 - Now, you're ready to import different methods in `firebase.js` and export to use them.

+# What is the difference between Firebase storage and Firestore ?

+Firesbase storage are used for storing images, videos, etc.
+Firestore is for storing json data